SAP-archive/BUILD/Contribution.md

 ###<a name="What are the Project Norman Development Guidelines?"></a>What are the Project Norman Development Guidelines?
+Integrate this with the above (i.e. what are the things that need to be provide for 1. a bug fix; 2. a new feature) - in a sense, what to do before (see above), and then the adherence to guidelines are two sepearate processes.

 Abstract definition of the languages, styles, quality issues (they can impact whether the contribution is adopted and integrated - this should also be stressed in earlier section, along with the warning that not all pull requests are accepted).
 Include links to specific wiki pages, where this information is stored.

 ###<a name="How Do I Submit A Pull Request?"></a>How Do I Submit A Pull Request?